Equity Research vs Credit Research

 However, credit research is more about bonds and interest rates.
 It is much more technical and complex in comparison with equity research.
 Credit is also categorized under the fixed income of the company.

-- Credit research is based on 5 fundamentals starting with the rivalry within the industry.
-You can also call it a competition between the companies of the industry; the second fundamental is the bargaining power of the customer, and then comes bargaining power of the suppliers, then we have the threat of the substitute products, and finally, we have the threat of new product launches or new entries.
+1. Credit research is based on five fundamentals starting with the rivalry within the industry.
+You can also call it a competition between the companies of the industry; the second fundamental is the bargaining power of the customer and then comes the bargaining power of the suppliers, then we have the threat of the substitute products, and finally, we have the threat of new product launches or new entries.

-- After considering basic fundamentals and doing the issuers analysis, it is also vital to do their security analysis.
-The next consideration is analyzing the views of specific issues, for example, bonds or loans, examining the capital structure and the process of capital structuring is crucial for it will help you understand the position of the company in the resilience stage, then to a shock stage and finally the recovery stage. in the current market, the level of bank debts has increased in comparison to unsecured debts therefore during the time of deep recession the credit analyst expect lesser recovery rate in the downturn.
-Hence you need to understand the problems arising the bonds documentations.
+3. After considering fundamentals and doing the issuer's analysis, it is also vital to do their security analysis.
+The next consideration is analyzing the views of specific issues, for example, bonds or loans.
+Examining the capital structure and the process of capital structuring is crucial for it will help you understand the position of the company in the resilience stage, then a shock stage, and finally, the recovery stage.
+In the current market, the level of bank debts has increased in comparison to unsecured debts therefore during the time of deep recession the credit analyst expects a lesser recovery rate in the downturn.
+Hence you need to understand the problems arising from the bond's documentation.

-- The reason behind any credit research is to add value in various ways to different sectors and different security selections in order to avoid black holes and defaults and high-value generation.
-The researchers use the traffic light system in order to recommend investing in the bond documentation.
-For example, a green light is given to issuers whose operations are considered to be least at risk for investors, whereas yellow light is given to issuers whose bonds are comparatively a little riskier than the green issuers whereas the red light issuer is the riskiest issuer in the market for investing in.
+4. Any credit research is to add value in various ways to different sectors and different security selections to avoid black holes and defaults and high-value generation.
+The researchers use the traffic light system to recommend investing in the bond documentation.
+For example, a green light is given to issuers whose operations are considered to be least at risk for investors.
+In contrast, yellow light is given to issuers whose bonds are comparatively a little riskier than the green issuers.
+In contrast, the red light issuer is the riskiest in the market for investing.

-To summarize credit research, we can say its analysis revolves around the documentations of the bonds of the issuer.
+To summarize credit research, we can say its analysis revolves around the documentation of the issuer's bonds.

 #2 – Equity Research vs. Credit Research – Career Pre-requisites